uconneeb/systseminar/schedule.md

 Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).

 ### Apr.
+28, 2021

+Paul suggests we finish off the semester by looking at this review of adaptive introgression in humans:

+Racimo et al. 2015.
+[Evidence for archaic adaptive introgression in humans.](https://doi.org/10.1038/nrg3936) Nature Reviews Genetics 16:359-371.

+It is not too long and revisits some of the methods we've already discussed this semester, so I think it will be a nice paper with which to end our exploration of introgression.

+### Apr.
 21, 2021

 Vidya and Frank will be leading the discussion on this paper exploring cryptic speciation and gene flow in red-eyed vireos: